jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-enrico-sangiuliano-max-watt’s.md

 **RR:** OK – if you had to pick a gig which really stands out in your memory, which one would you go with?

 **Enrico:** Oh well, I would have to say the Street Rave Parade in Bologna, Italy - back in 2003.
 For 24 hours, there were about 150,000 people enjoying non-stop pure madness.
 I was only 17 at the time, and I played 9-11am on one of the main trucks.
-In front of my was about 10,000 people.
+In front of me was about 10,000 people.
 I was nervous, but at the same time kind of feeling supercharged with energy.
 I didn't pre-select any of the tracks in my set, but a lot of what I played was my own material (which I did with a drummachines and Playstation).
-I think my sent went down really well, people went crazy dancing all over the place.
+I think my set went down really well - people went crazy dancing all over the place.
 So that's a moment I will never forget.

-**RR:** Finally - what's up next for you?
+**RR:** Definitely sounds unforgettable!
+Finally - what's up next for you?

 **Enrico:** A lot!
 This year has got so busy already.
-After my tour we are back to Europe, where I have some mega festivals booked in for the spring and summer including Awakenings, Loveland, Boomtown, Junction2 – all of these are going to be very special.
+After my tour we are back to Europe, where I have some mega festivals booked in for the spring and summer including [Awakenings](https://www.facebook.com/awakenings/), Loveland, Boomtown, Junction2 – all of these are going to be very special.
 As for releases and my musical output, I am working on something very fresh and ambitious – but more news about that soon.

 **RR:** Fantastic.
-See you next time!
+Come back and visit us again soon!

 _For exclusive tracks and mixes from Enrico, follow his official [soundcloud](https://soundcloud.com/enrico-sangiuliano) page._